daisecpace/daisecpace/modules.md

 aaajfenizilbv@yahoo.com 	49.95 	1 	0 	-3384.00 	0.00 	0 	0 	0 	0
 aaawmprmbeldr58@comcast.net 	49.95 	1 	0 	-2193.00 	0.00 	0 	1 	0 	0

+A 20-page tutorial was prepared to instruct students to explore the dataset using visualization.
 Please download the tutorial and the dataset.